C++ SDK tutorial, times10 function

 in the configuration image, at the same path where we included the executable in the runnable container.

-This example is simplified compared to what the full Getting Started guide describes.
+This example is simplified compared to what the full quickstart guide describes.
 Note that the function main

 is the workload and times10